 3. Perspective Taking

-When you ask a negotiation counterpart for advice, you may very well prompt him to look at the world from your vantage point.
+When you ask a bargaining counterpart for advice, you may very well prompt him to look at the world from your vantage point.

 In one study, we found that advice requests turned negotiators into better perspective takers.
 A powerful force in negotiation, perspective taking enables parties to understand each other’s underlying interests, find creative solutions, and avoid harsh attributions for behavior.